Melanin: Trichochromes

+Trichochromes (formerly called trichosiderins) are pigments produced from the same metabolic pathway as the eumelanins and pheomelanins, but unlike those molecules they have low molecular weight.
+They occur in some red human hair.

 Humans

 In humans, melanin is the primary determinant of skin color.
 It is also found in hair, the pigmented tissue underlying the iris of the eye, and the stria vascularis of the inner ear.
 In the brain, tissues with melanin include the medulla and pigment-bearing neurons within areas of the brainstem, such as the locus coeruleus.
 It also occurs in the zona reticularis of the adrenal gland.